SamBurgess93/Milestone-1/README.md

 ## Credits

 ### Images
-- The 2 pictures in the About Me section where taken from the owners own Facebook page (Ben Burgess) with his permission granted for them to be used.
+- The 2 pictures in the About Me section weere taken from the owners own Facebook page (Ben Burgess) with his permission granted for them to be used.

 The stock images that were used during the development of this site were taken from,
 - [Unsplash](https://unsplash.com/ "Link to UnSplash page")

 ### Code
-I consulted the following sites to better undertsand some elements of code:
+I consulted the following sites to better understand some elements of code:
 - [Stack Overflow](https://stackoverflow.com/ "Link to Stack Overflow page")
 - [W3Schools](https://www.w3schools.com/ "Link to W3Schools page")
 - [Bootstrap](https://getbootstrap.com/ "Link to BootStrap page")